Lady Randolph Churchill: Second marriage

 In 1908, she wrote her memoirs, The Reminiscences of Lady Randolph Churchill.

-George doted on Jennie, amorously nicknaming her "pussycat".
-However, they drifted apart.
-The Churchills were becoming a dedicated literary family, and George, who was a financial failure in the City, slowly fell out of love with his wife, who was old enough to be his mother.
+Cornwallis-West doted on Jennie, amorously nicknaming her "pussycat".
+However, they drifted apart and Cornwallis-West, who was a financial failure in the City, slowly fell out of love with his wife, who was old enough to be his mother.
 Short of money, Jennie contemplated selling the family home in Hertfordshire to move into the Ritz Hotel in Piccadilly.
-George was in fragile health, and recuperated at the royal skiing resort of St Moritz.
+Cornwallis-West was in fragile health, and recuperated at the Swiss skiing resort of St Moritz.
 Jennie took to writing plays for the West End, in many of which the star was Mrs. Patrick Campbell.